 Stearic Acid (Stearin) A white, waxy natural ingredient found in many fats and oils.
 It helps stabilise creams and gives them a nice pearly feel.
 We use Stearic Acid in all of our creams.

 Vitamin E (Tocopheryl Acetate) is a strong antioxidant that prevents premature aging.
 According to the book "Healing with Vitamins: the Most Effective Vitamin and Mineral Treatments for Everyday Health Problems and Serious Disease," vitamin E oil prevents the formation of wrinkles by blocking free radical damage.
 It treats wrinkles by boosting collagen production, a connective tissue that keeps skin elastic.
 Vitamin E oil also treats wrinkles by supporting new skin cell growth and speeding up cell regeneration.
-Vitamin E is in our Face Food and our Facial Oil.
+Vitamin E is in our day cream and in our Facial Oil.

 Water (Aqua) It goes without saying that water is the most important ingredient for our health.
 Water is the main component in all of our emulsions.
 We use water to make soap too.